GunnarGriese/gunnargriese.github.io/_posts/2024-09-01-ga4-reporting-identity.md

 Google Analytics 4 (GA4) can unify your users’ journeys using various methods, like User ID, Device ID, and Modeling.
 These methods allow GA4 to create a single user journey from all the event data associated with the same identity, visualizing it in the interface without any further setup.
 This enables a more unified, holistic history of users' interactions with your business and eventually allows you to report on user and session counts as well as associated metrics.

 This blog post provides an overview of the Reporting Identity functionality with a special focus on logged in users, its quirks in GA4, its usage for your business, and its implications for reporting.
-Eventually, I will try to help you answer the (somewhat philisophical) question: "Who are my website users?
+Eventually, I will try to help you answer the (somewhat philosophical) question: "Who are my website users?
 And if so how many?"

 ## What is the Reporting Identity in GA4?